oroinc/documentation/user_guide/workflow_management.rst

 * **View** (eye icon) - shows compact representation of workflow - basic information, list of steps and transitions.

 * **Activate** (tick icon) - allows to activate current workflow.
 It's important to know that during activation all workflow data from other workflows for current entity will be reset.
+This action can be applied only to deactivated workflows.

 * **Deactivate** (cross icon) - deactivates current worfklow without any additional actions.
+This action can be applied only to activated workflows.

 * **Clone** (two sheets of paper icon) - allows user to create copy of existing workflow and customize it according to some requirements.